Board-Folk/NeoGeoAES-3.5/README.md

 There are various links around the board.

-* NTSC1 / PAL2 - Only one of these should be populated, i would be very very very bad if both are populated as one links to GND and the other to VCC.
+* NTSC1 / PAL2 - Only one of these should be populated, it would be very very very bad if both are populated as one links to GND and the other to VCC.
 <br>